-Applications are first reviewed for completeness and compliance with program requirements and instructions.
-Following, applications are competitively scored by an interdisciplinary review panel based on the identified selection criteria set forth in the grant manual available at www.michigan.gov/CLGgrants.
+Applications are first reviewed for completeness and feasibility by SHPO program staff.
+Following, applications are competitively scored by an interdisciplinary review panel based on the identified selection criteria set forth in the grant manuals available at www.michigan.gov/CLGgrants.
 Broadly speaking, projects will be scored on clarity and appropriateness of their scope, budget, and timeline; project readiness and urgency; project impact; educational value; and relationship to local and state preservation priorities.
-Projects that address one or more of SHPO's funding priorities may receive extra points during the selection process.
+Projects that address one or more of SHPO's funding priorities will receive extra points during the selection process.